Victoryismine52/mining-syndicate-platform/packages/code-explorer/Documentation_Ops-Alex_Kim.md

 ## 📝 Current Task Notes
 - Published Code Explorer runbook covering tests, save/patch flow, and viewer fallback.
 - Tracking automated release-note tooling; next step is wiring changelog script into CI.
-- Updated runbook and onboarding docs with function-index API and Function Browser UI flow.
+- Expanded runbook and onboarding docs with the function-index API and the new FunctionBrowser drag-and-drop flow.

 ## 🗂️ Project Notes
 - Reference documentation kept in `/docs`; update as features stabilize.